-Ulun Danu Beratan temple is one of the most famous Balinese Hindu temples, it is also commonly called as Bali temple on the lake or Bali temple on the water because it looks like floating on the water when the water level in the Bedugul Lake Beratan is rising.
+Ulun Danu Beratan Temple is typically known as Bali temple by the lake or Bali temple on the water as it appears like floating on the water whenever the water level in the Bedugul Lake Beratan is rising.

 Pura Ulun Danu Bratan Temple History